JacobCallahan/rizza/README.md

 -------------------
 Rizza's most basic, and time consuming, operation is a brute force method of testing entities.
 It will try every combination of an entity's methods, fields, arguments, and available input methods.
 It is highly recommended that you limit the scope of this kind of test with --max-field, --max-inputs, and the exclude options available.
 An unlimited test can easily generate trillions of combinations and will likely take longer than the lifecycle of your product.
+-i, --input and -o, --output use relative paths only.

 **Examples:**
 ```rizza brute --help```